- 9 Tips to Stop Motion Sickness Nausea

 - Repeat the process on your other wrist.

-- Breathe fresh air works for many people, but the reason remains unknown.
+- Fresh air: Breathe fresh air works for many people, but the reason remains unknown.
 You can open the window or sit in front of a fan to get rid of nausea.

-If you suffer from motion sickness, you can prevent related nausea by following a few important things that include:
+If you suffer from motion sickness, you can prevent related nausea by following nine important things that include:

 - Eat only light, bland foods, such as crackers or plain bread.
 These foods rich in starch help absorb gastric acid and settle a queasy stomach.